This chapter describes virtual device contexts (VDCs) supported on the Cisco NX-OS devices.

 Each VDC can be managed by a different VDC administrator.
 An action taken by a VDC administrator in one VDC does not impact users in other VDCs.
 A VDC administrator within a VDC can create, modify, and delete the configuration for resources allocated to VDC with no impact to other VDCs.

 The Cisco NX-OS software has default user roles that the network administrator can assign to the user accounts that administer VDCs.
-These user roles make available a set of commands that the user can execute after logging into the device.
+These user roles make available a set of commands which the user can execute after logging into the device.
 All commands that the user is not allowed to execute are hidden from the user or return an error.

 Note You must have the network-admin or vdc-admin role to create user accounts in a VDC.